 Every book project arrives brimming with potential and in need of work to let its greatness shine.
-An editor acts as a guide, midwife, coach, champion, colleague, asking questions readers would ask, providing done-for-you editing and writing and done-with-you support.
-It’s thrilling to see the book come together, like a sculpture emerging from the stone or a musical instrument coming into tune.
-Once the book is published, it’s inspiring to hear about the book winning awards, impacting readers, making a difference.
+An editor acts as a guide, a midwife, a colleague – asking key questions, offering expertise, guiding the process as the book comes together.
+Once the book is published, it’s inspiring to hear about the book winning awards, influencing readers, making a difference.

-The following is a sampling of the authors, and their books, we’ve been privileged to work with.
+The following is a sampling of books and authors I’ve been privileged to work with.

 Patricia Aburdene, Conscious Money (Beyond Words/Simon & Schuster, 2013)